-Each lease begins as a one-year term, and the tenancy will continue to run from year to year until one of two things happens: you give proper notice to change to a month-to-month lease; or either you or POLYCORP gives proper notice to terminate as outlined in the Nova Scotia Residential Tenancies Program Guide.
+We use a combination of fixed term leases and year-to-year leases.
+The tenancy will continue to run until one of the following occurs: the fixed term ends; or with a year-to-year lease either you or POLYCORP gives proper notice to terminate as outlined in the Nova Scotia Residential Tenancies Program Guide.

 What does 'Smoke-Free Buildings' mean?